matbahasa/MALINDO_BLiMP/README.md

 ## Introduction
 MALINDO BLiMP is a dataset for targeted syntactic evaluations of language models in Malay (zsm) and Indonesian (ind).
 In building MALINDO BLiMP, we closely followed the procedure adopted by the developers of [JBLiMP (Japanese Benchmark of Linguistic Minimal Pairs)](https://github.com/osekilab/JBLiMP).
 We collected our data from linguistics journals and books and created minimal pairs.
 These minimal pairs are classified into 12 phenomena consisting of 45 paradigms.

-MALINDO BLIMP is still under construction, so we are releasing a small part of it first before releasing the full version.
+MALINDO BLiMP is still under construction, so we are releasing a small part of it first before releasing the full version.

 MALINDO BLiMP is licensed under a [Creative Commons Attribution 4.0 International (CC BY 4.0) license](https://creativecommons.org/licenses/by/4.0/).